hal2001/rtsne/README.md

 The parameters for the embedding are those given in the paper.
 For the PCA preprocessing carried out to reduce the input data to 30 dimensions, no scaling of the columns is carried out (each column *is* centered, however);
-it's not mentioned in the paper if any scaling is done as part of the PCA.
+it's not mentioned in the paper if any scaling is done as part of the PCA (it probably isn't if the default arguments in Rtsne is anything to go by).

 Also, no specific scaling of the data is mentioned in the paper as part of the input processing, before the perplexity calibration is carried out.
 The example